darrenstrash/quick-cliques/README.md

 However, in the original implementation (written in C) was not designed to be integrated with other code.
 It has since been upgraded to C++11, is becoming more hardened, and has better support for integration into other software packages.

-If you are interested in the exact code from the original experiments, see release v1.0.
+Want the exact code from the original experiments?
+See release v1.0.

-This package includes:
+###This package includes:

  - C++ code for four implementations for enumerating all maximal cliques of a graph
  - A small set of data used for testing (see ./data) [ For a larger set of data (too large for GitHub), you can download the following: http://www.ics.uci.edu/~dstrash/data.tar.gz ]
  - The test script used to build and run all algorithms on all data sets (./test.sh)

 Please feel free to contact me with any questions!

-Darren Strash (e-mail: first name DOT last name AT gmail DOT com)

 ### Version
 2.0beta